We are committed to protecting your personal data and we consider privacy to be fundamental to our relationship with you.

 Storing your information

-You are provided with a number of different rights under the data protection laws in relation to your personal information.
+You are provided with a number of different rights under data protection law in relation to your personal data (depending on your jurisdiction).
 These allow you:

-- To request that we erase your information;
+- To request that we erase your personal data;

-- To object to the processing of your information;
+- To object to the processing of your personal data;

-- To request a restriction in the processing of your information;
+- To request a restriction in the processing of your personal data;

-- To request a transfer of your information; and
+- To request a transfer of your personal data; and

-We have put in place appropriate security measures to protect your personal information from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
-We have a procedure to deal with any suspected personal data breach and will notify you, and other regulators, where we are legally required to do so.
+We have put in place appropriate security measures to protect personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
+We will deal with any suspected personal data breach in accordance with data protection law and will notify you, and/or other regulators, where legally required to do so.